MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/getting-started/fundamental/Getting-Detailed-Help-Information.md

 The parameters of `Get-Help`, such as **Detailed**, **Parameter**, and **Examples**, have no effect on the display of provider Help articles.

-## Getting Help About Scripts and Functions
+## Getting help about scripts and functions

 Many scripts and functions in PowerShell have Help articles.
 Use the `Get-Help` cmdlet to display the Help articles for scripts and functions.